Public Fertility Care makes parenthood possible for more Victorians. Ask your GP for a referral.

-- Victorians living in rural and regional areas
+- live in rural and regional areas in Victoria

-- people who need donor services or altruistic surrogacy support, such as LGBTIQA+ and single people
+- need donor services or altruistic surrogacy support, such as LGBTIQA+ and single people

-- people who need fertility preservation due to medical treatment, such as people with cancer and people undergoing gender reassignment treatment
+- need fertility preservation due to medical treatment, such as people with cancer and people undergoing gender affirming treatment

-- people who need genetic testing because they are known carriers of medical conditions that may pose a threat to the life of their child.
+- need genetic testing because you're a known carrier of medical conditions that may pose a threat to the life of your child.

 - intrauterine insemination, IVF and intra-cytoplasmic sperm injection (ICSI) treatment cycles